 “Steelhead in the Santa Clara River are federally listed as threatened.
 The “What We Need” spawner population abundance targets shown above represent just one of several criteria that the National Marine Fisheries Service considers when determining whether a species should be removed from the Federal List of Endangered and Threatened Wildlife and Plants (50 CFR 223.102).
 Recovering any of the species entails meeting criteria for abundance, productivity, diversity, and spatial structure across multiple watersheds, as well as criteria for alleviating threats (NMFS 2013).
 Current target is not specific to the Carmel River but to South-Central California Coast Steelhead Recovery Area populations.
 As quantitative field data becomes available, specific targets may be defined (NMFS, 2013).”

 The 2015/16 snapshot is defined as fall 2015 to spring 2016, as per when salmon and steelhead return from the ocean to spawn.
-Fall Chinook spawning season is fall 2014.
-Coho season is fall through early January 2015.
-Steelhead season can start in fall 2014 but is primarily winter and spring 2015.
-Spring Chinook return in spring 2015 and spawn in fall 2015.
+Fall Chinook spawning season is fall 2015.
+Coho season is fall through early January 2016.
+Steelhead season can start in fall 2015 but is primarily winter and spring 2016.
+Spring Chinook return in spring 2015 and spawn in the fall 2015.

 National Marine Fisheries Service.
 2013.
 South-Central California Coast Steelhead Recovery Plan.
 Southwest Region, Protected Resources Division, Long Beach California.